Motion to Approve

 My Lords, I come in just after the noble Lord, Lord Forsyth, because I agree with a great deal of what he said.
 Unlike him, however, I was a great advocate for a national police force in Scotland.
 I have spent a lot of my professional life in the Nordic countries and they all, without exception, have a national police service.
 I saw no reason why Scotland could not exactly fit the same mould of an excellent national police force.

 However, like a lot of other people, I have been underwhelmed by the way that the concept—I still believe in the principle—has been implemented in Scotland, but I do not believe that this is the right place or time to talk about the ills and misfortunes of Police Scotland.
 What I would say—and I will try to be very brief and not repeat what has been said already—is that it seems absolute folly to think of going for an amalgamation of a very professional, exceptionally efficient force like the British Transport Police, with its special expertise in anti-terrorism, which is of very great relevance right now.
-To try to amalgamate that with Police Scotland—even if Police Scotland was not in such a dire situation in many directions—would, at the best of times, lead to a situation of uncertainly and change.
+To try to amalgamate that with Police Scotland—even if Police Scotland was not in such a dire situation in many directions—would, at the best of times, lead to a situation of uncertainty and change.
 We really should not inflict this on the country.
 Apart from efficiencies and principles, there is also the question of the effect on the security of the country, and I really think it should be avoided at all costs.

 The noble Lord, Lord Foulkes, in his customary understated and quiet way, has introduced this proposal and, I have to say, it brings back memories of when we discussed the Scotland Bill.
 As the noble Lord, Lord Forsyth, has pointed out, every concern that Members expressed at that stage has been borne out.
 I believe there is an overwhelming national interest in this, not simply a Scottish interest.
 The British Transport Police is a national police force in Great Britain.
 Its expertise is unique in this country.
 The policing requirements, training and experience of a normal, geographical, territorial constabulary are entirely different from a transport-based police force, which does a very specialist job.
 Policing trains, rail lines, stations and all that goes with the transport network is an entirely different discipline, requiring different training, different equipment and a completely separate constabulary—which is exactly what we have.
 All the reports that have been written about it have indicated that it is performing well and according to target.
-I understand the point that the noble Lord, Lord Wallace, makes about the legal position and I accept that there is devolution, but there is a national interest here which, in my opinion, should overrule a simple matter of devolved matters.
+I understand the point that the noble and learned Lord, Lord Wallace, makes about the legal position and I accept that there is devolution, but there is a national interest here which, in my opinion, should overrule a simple matter of devolved matters.
 I ask the Minister, in his summing up, to address this.

 There is an example, which the noble Lord, Lord Foulkes, mentioned and which I think came up in the 2016 debate.
 We understand that the Scottish Parliament will want a say and an interest in what is happening in Scotland—a perfectly reasonable position—and there is a way of doing this, as the noble Lord, Lord Foulkes, pointed out, with the chief constable going not only to the Scottish Minister of Justice but perhaps the Scottish Parliament or the relevant Scottish police authority.
 There is a precedent for this.
 We had an argument in Northern Ireland over the jurisdiction of the National Crime Agency.
 A lot of people objected strongly to that, but the Government took the view that, because they had UK-wide responsibilities, because gangsters operated across and between islands, and because of the necessary expertise that was required, the National Crime Agency had to have a role in Northern Ireland.
 The argument was whether an officer of the National Crime Agency could have the powers of a constable.
 That was blocked for quite some time until a settlement was reached.
 The settlement was that the head of the National Crime Agency would go to the Policing Board and would contact the chief constable of the Police Service of Northern Ireland.
 They would do that as and when required, but at least annually, so that there was a clear link between what was happening in the two forces.